Welcome to How to Find Happiness, Lesson 8: How to Use Money to Buy Happiness.

 Money and Shame

-For each of us, the connection between money and happiness is probably a little different, but one thing many of us have in common is that our relationship with money contains an element of shame.
+For each of us, the connection between money and happiness is probably a little different, but one thing many of us have in common is that our relationship contains an element of shame.

 Shame is one of the most degrading, negative and debilitating emotions.